Michigan cop charged with murder in Lyoya's death is fired

 Lyoya, a Black man, was killed at the end of a traffic stop on April 4.
 He ran and physically resisted Schurr after failing to produce a driver’s license.

 Schurr, who is white, claimed Lyoya had control of his Taser when he shot him.
-Defense attorneys said the officer feared for his safety when he shot Lyoya.
+Defense lawyers said the officer feared for his safety.

+“Two words: about time.
+What took so long?” the family’s attorney, Ven Johnson, said.
+“They knew this was excessive force and they put him on paid leave while the family buried their son in the middle of the rain.”

-Schurr’s personnel file showed no complaints of excessive force but much praise for traffic stops and foot chases that led to arrests and the seizure of guns and drugs.
+Schurr’s personnel file shows no complaints of excessive force but much praise for traffic stops and foot chases that led to arrests and the seizure of guns and drugs.

+He spent a night in jail before being released on $100,000 bond Friday.

 Grand Rapids, population about 200,000, is 160 miles (260 kilometers) west of Detroit.